 - images of electrical activity in your brain recorded by an EEG

-- the structure of your brain as shown in a computed tomography (CT) scan or magnetic resonance imaging (MRI)
+- the structure of your brain as shown in a CT scan or MRI

-If you suspect that your infant or child is having nighttime seizures, consult with your doctor.
+If you suspect that your infant or child is having nighttime seizures, consult with their doctor.
 You can monitor your child by:

 - using a baby monitor so you can hear and see if a seizure occurs

-- using a seizure monitor, which has features like a motion, noise, and moisture sensors
+- using a seizure monitor, which has features like motion, noise, and moisture sensors

 Speak with a doctor if you believe you or your child is experiencing seizures while sleeping.
 The doctor can order tests that will confirm if you’re experiencing seizures.